kirbydesign/designsystem/.github/CONTRIBUTING.md

 Therefore be WET - it will lower the chance of the tests being the problem and give a better overview of what is going on when reading the test.

+However tests written using _[test scenarios](#the-good-test-uses-test-scenarios-when-appropiate)_ are an exception, where it is okay to be less WET and more DRY.

 When doing unit tests, further isolation has to be done by stubbing and mocking everything else than what is being tested.

 #### The good test uses test scenarios when appropiate